-∴P= b2q+ g2 b2= mc- m, mc>0 the slope of the marginal cost curve, m<0 the slope of the demand curve which is negative so -m is positive therefore b2>0, g2= cc the intersection of the marginal cost curve with the y-axis, Price-axis
+b2= mc- m, mc>0 the slope of the marginal cost curve, m<0 the slope of the demand curve which is negative so -m is positive therefore b2>0, g2 is a number

 Figure 5 Why is the demand of a monopolist steep, |m| is high?

 Because consumers cannot switch to another brand it is monopoly.
 A change in price brings a small change in quantity sold and thus produced.
 Therefore we relax on the assumptions that the demand curve shifts and not pivots(elasticity of demand changes dramatically) and also the M.C. is a straight line (please see figure 5).